New Skin for the Old Ceremony: Songs

-"Chelsea Hotel", the precursor to "Chelsea Hotel #2", was only performed live and co-written by Cohen and his guitarist Ron Cornelius.
-"Chelsea Hotel #2" refers to a sexual encounter in the Chelsea Hotel, probably New York City's most famous Bohemian hostelry.
+"Chelsea Hotel #2" refers to a sexual encounter in the Chelsea Hotel.
 For some years, when performing this song live, Cohen would tell a story that made it clear that the person about whom he was singing was Janis Joplin.
 Cohen would eventually come to regret his choice to make people aware that the song was about Joplin, and the graphic detail in which the song describes their brief relationship.
 In a 1994 broadcast on the BBC, Cohen said it was "an indiscretion for which I'm very sorry, and if there is some way of apologising to the ghost, I want to apologise now, for having committed that indiscretion."

 In concert, a prolonged "I Tried to Leave You" was sometimes used to introduce the band.
 The 14-minute rendition from the 1985 Montreux Jazz Festival even featured extra lines given to the backup singers.

 "Who by Fire" explicitly relates to Cohen's Jewish roots, echoing the words of the Unetanneh Tokef prayer and sung as a duet with Janis Ian (also Jewish; her birth name is Janis Eddy Fink).
+The song was written after Cohen's improvised concerts for Israeli soldiers in Sinai during the Yom Kippur War.

-"Leaving Green Sleeves" is a reworking of the 15th-century folk song "Greensleeves".
+"Leaving Green Sleeves" is a reworking of the 16th-century folk song "Greensleeves".
 Cohen retains the chord progression and the words of the first two verses, but changes the melody and takes the latter verses in a different direction than the original.
 The song, and in turn the album, ends with Cohen violently screaming the chorus as the track fades out.

 On December 16, 2010, the Hammer Museum in Los Angeles showcased a series of eleven commissioned art videos inspired by songs from New Skin for the Old Ceremony.
 The project was curated by Lorca Cohen and Darin Klein.
 The artists participating in the project were Brent Green, Alex da Corte, Wenston Currie, Theo Angell, Christian Holstad, Sylvan and Lily Lanken, "Lucky Dragons," Kelly Sears, Brett Milspaw, Peter Coffin, and Tina Tyrell.
 On April 14, 2011, the program screened at the Museum of Modern Art in New York.